 Approx 18:30 – Arrive into Inverness

-Culloden in 1746 was the site of the last battle fought on British soil and one that changed the course of history.
+09:30 – Arrive Culloden Moor for a walk around the Battlefield.
+Culloden is where the last battle fought on British soil took place in 1746.
+It was a battle that changed the course of history.

-13:20 – Depart Aviemore and tour southwards into Perthshire.
+13:20 – Depart Aviemore and travel south into Perthshire’s rolling hillsides.

 15:30 – Arrive Pitlochry for a chance to explore on your own the many shops and cafes that line the Main street.

-17:30 – Depart Hermitage and travel south back to Edinburgh with a photo stop at the Forth Bridges.
+17:30 – Depart Hermitage and travel south back to Edinburgh/Glasgow.

-This tour is best suited to groups that are ok getting around on foot.
-There is much to see and do on this route there is flexibility in adding an extra day to incorporate more of Skye and having an overnight on the Island.
+This itinerary is suited to those who have a reasonable ability to walk.
+There is much to see and do on this 3-day Highland Fling tour.
+Add an extra day to incorporate more of Skye and having an overnight on the Island.

-It is also worth noting that this trip would only be suitable in the late spring/summer months (April till September) due to daylight hours and the running of the Jacobite Steam Train.
+This trip is best April – September, due to daylight hours and the running of the Jacobite Steam Train.